 - Hashtags, keywords, and posting times to maximize the number of impressions your tweets get.

 Consider the users’ perspective and monitor your results to determine what works best for you.

 Utilize Free Twitter Cards

-Like Google AdWords extensions, Twitter cards allow you to add additional information to your messages.
+Like Google Ads extensions, Twitter cards allow you to add additional information to your messages.
 You can use Twitter Cards to drive website traffic, encourage engagement, generate leads, or install mobile apps.
 They provide an excellent method for increasing click-throughs.

 Here are 8 examples of how brands are using Twitter Cards!

 You can focus on driving traffic to your profile bio, rather than relying on traffic from individual tweets.
 Be sure to optimize your bio with a link to your website for more (and often higher quality) clicks.
 Start conversations with these powerful tactics.